skybet/skybet.github.io/_posts/2016-02-02-how-we-release-so-frequently.md

 ## Forward-only Migrations

 We don't roll back database migrations.
 Ever.
-Technically we *could* - but we haven't had a need to for at least 4 years now.
+Technically we *could* - but we haven't had a need to for at least four years now.
 That's because every database migration we do results in a schema that's compatible with the new version of our code *and* the previous one.
 If we have to roll back a code release (that *does* happen sometimes) then the previous version is perfectly happy using the new version of the schema.